Dashboard Plugins

 1. Set up hosting for your plugins.

-2. Update the Content Security Policy of your GoodData Cloud instance’s gateway to enable loading plugins from the hosting location.
+2. Update the Content Security Policy of your GoodData instance’s gateway to enable loading plugins from the hosting location.

 Getting started